 Set aside the following game pieces.
-You use these pieces only if the Adventure you are playing requires them (see the Adventure Book for details).
-We recommend that you store these pieces in a plastic bag to keep them separate until you need them.
+You use these pieces only if the adventure you are playing requires them (see the Adventure Book for details).
+We recommend storing these pieces in a plastic bag to keep them separate until you need them.